 A truly safe campus can only be achieved through the cooperation of students, faculty and staff.
-As members of this academic community, students must report crimes, suspicious activities or other emergencies on campus to the appropriate University official (e.g. Campus Security, Student Services or the chief location administrator).
-Students who witness or are victims of a crime affecting the DeVry community should immediately report the incident to local law enforcement in the community, in which the campus is located, and to the student services office, or to the chief location administrator.
-DeVry will investigate such crimes and, when appropriate, bring them to the attention of the conduct administrator and other University officials such as the Title IX Coordinator or Deputy Title IX Coordinator.
+As members of this academic community, students must report crimes, suspicious activities or other emergencies on campus to the appropriate University official (e.g. Faculty Member, Campus Security Authority, Location Incident Commander or Student Services).
+Students who witness or are victims of a crime affecting the DeVry community should immediately report the incident to local law enforcement in the community, in which the campus is located, and to the student services office, or to any designated Campus Security authority.
+DeVry will investigate any reported incident and, when appropriate, bring them to the attention of the conduct administrator and other University officials such as the Title IX Coordinator, Deputy Title IX Coordinator, or law enforcement.